LeonardoTononi/Bestfive-bcn/README.md

 Currently service worker is not active to improve the usability with the ongoing update.

 The App is built in collaboration with my girlfriend, Francisca.

+To have a better user experience I suggest to use it from mobile.